 Health Benefits of Eating Jaggery While Pregnant

-- Cleanses the Blood – Jaggery has numerous anti-bacterial properties that help clean the blood off some dangerous types of bacteria.
-This helps avoid infections and proves extremely healthy for anyone with a compromised immune system, including pregnant women who have weaker immunity due to the hormonal imbalance caused by pregnancy.
+- Cleanses the Blood – Jaggery has numerous anti-bacterial properties that help clean the blood.
+This can help avoid infections and proves to be healthy for anyone with a compromised immune system.
+It is particularly beneficial to pregnant women who have weaker immunity due to the hormonal imbalance caused by pregnancy.

-- Bone Health – Jaggery has properties that are considered healthy for improved bone density.
+- Bone Health – Jaggery has certain properties that can help in improving bone density.
 This can be very useful for pregnant women.

 - Helps Reduce Water Retention – Water retention is a common pregnancy problem, and eating jaggery during pregnancy helps combat this due to its high potassium content.

-- Reduces Inflammation – Jaggery to a small extent has anti-inflammatory properties too, which help reduce and manage inflammation caused during the latter part of your pregnancy.
+- Reduces Inflammation – Jaggery also has certain anti-inflammatory properties, which can help in reducing and managing inflammation caused during the latter part of your pregnancy.

-It is recommended that you talk to a nutrition specialist to ensure you know how to eat jaggery during pregnancy and how much of it is considered a healthy portion size.
-Consult your doctor to better understand what other benefits jaggery has during pregnancy.
+It is recommended that you talk to a nutritionist to ensure you know how to eat jaggery during pregnancy and how much of it is considered a healthy portion size.
+Consult your doctor to understand better what other benefits jaggery has during pregnancy.

-There are small chances of jaggery leading to babies being born underweight.
-This, however, is not something that you should panic over.
-Most doctors assume that over-consumption of jaggery combined with an unhealthy lifestyle during pregnancy can lead to the low body weight of your baby post-delivery.
-This can be combatted by eating healthy portions of jaggery and living a healthier lifestyle.
-Consult your doctor for more information on what you need to change your lifestyle during pregnancy.
+There is a small chance of jaggery leading to babies being born underweight.
+Most doctors believe that over-consumption of jaggery combined with an unhealthy lifestyle during pregnancy can lead to a low body weight of your baby post-delivery.
+This can be combatted by eating healthy portions of jaggery and having a healthy lifestyle.
+Consult your doctor for more information on what you need to change in your lifestyle during pregnancy.